UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/LABTASKS.md

 :question: What's in .gitgnore file?
 What's the purpose of it?

+## Use ZenHub to support Agile development

+We'll be using ZenHub to augment the standard GitHub issues system with nifty powers to aid in Agile estimating, planning, tracking, and development.
+The next two sections describe the software development tasks you need to complete for this lab, which fall into two main groups:
+* Augmenting the server API with new functionality
+* Augmenting the client to allow the user to access that new functionality.

+### Setting up the project ZenHub board

+So before you actually start _coding_ on any of that, you should spend some time using ZenHub to capture and estimate stories and do some planning.

+* Make sure you've turned on [ZenHub](http://zenhub.com) so it works :smile:
+* Create at least one Milestone that starts on the first day of lab and ends when the lab is due
+   * If you want to break the lab period into smaller time boxes and have multiple, smaller Milestones, that would be OK as well.
+If you do this, make sure you provide reasonable start and end dates so one follows on from the other, and the first starts at the beginning of the lab and the last ends when the lab is due.
+* Create two Epics:
+   * One for augmenting the backend API
+   * One for adding client-side support for accessing those new API features
+* Create a collection of stories/issues for the different development activities in the lab
+   * You'll want to go through the descriptions below of the desired tasks, and turn those into individuals stories
+   * You should add an estimate to each story; we'll say more about that below
+   * You should add each story to the appropriate Epic
+* Once you've created and estimated all the stories, you should think about which ones you think you can reasonably do in this lab.
+This could be all of them, but it doesn't have to be.
+You can always add stories to this Milestone as things progress, and in general customers would rather see the set of stories you expect to complete in this Milestone _increase_ rather than _decrease_, so being conservative in your initial planning is probably a Good Thing.
+   * You should add the stories that you _expect_ to do in the lab to your Milestone.
+   * You should move the stories you expect to do into the Backlog track, and move all the other stories into the Icebox track.

+### Using the board

+You'll then need to keep an eye on your board throughout the lab, using it to guide your decisions about what to work on, updating issues as you make progress, etc.

+Whenever you sit down to work on the project, you should be clearly working on a specific story.
+If you feel like there's something that _needs_ to be done but isn't in a card, you should make a story for that before you start working on it.

+When you start work on a new story, you should create a feature branch for that story, and commit your work on that story to that branch.
+Commit messages should refer to that story (by number, e.g., `Issue #8`) so GitHub can auto-link the commits to that issue for you.

+When you feel like a story is complete
+* Move that card to the Review/QA track
+* Issue a Pull Request (_we'll have to talk about this in lab_) from your feature branch onto your master branch

+Then step away from that story for a while, either by working on a different part of the lab, or by doing something unrelated to Software Design.
+Then come back back to that _as a team_ and review the requirements described in the story and compare them to the functionality you implemented.
+Is the story _done done_?
+Are there solid and complete tests that back up the work?
+Can you break it?
+Have you tried?
+Would you bet your career (or at least your next raise) on this working in a customer demo or out in the field?

+If you find issues, document them, either in the existing story, or through new stories.
+Then go back to working in the feature branch for that story, and repeat the whole process.

+Once the story passes review, you should
+* Merge the associated feature branch into master by accepting the (perhaps modified) pull request
+* Move the story to the Done or Closed track as you see fit

 ## Extending the server API

 The initial server (Java) code demonstrates reading in a